puzzledsam/puzzledsam.github.io/README.md

 # puzzledsam.github.io

-This is my developer page.
+This is my developer page where all my config pages are hosted.